Our story

 So a new informal group was formed under the name ‘NHW Ku-ring-gai & Hornsby’.
 Quarterly meetings were established, and the team forged ahead with two strategies to promote and revitalise NHW in our command:

 In 2017, a ‘Black Belt in Thinking’ comprehensive review of NHW identified all the problems currently recognised by NHW and suggested several potential new strategies.
-One concern was residents’ access to crime prevention advice.
+Our ‘terms of reference’ for NHW K&H was extended to cover new types of crime, such as protecting people from scams and cyber-crimes, and to encompass everyone in the community; from romance scams affecting an 80 year old to cyber-bullying worrying an 8 year old.
+One other concern was residents’ access to crime prevention advice.
 Victims of crime were often heard to say, “I wish I had known that before I was …” or “Where can I find that information?”

 And so NHW Ku-ring-gai & Hornsby applied for NHWA Community Funding in 2017 to help launch an innovative, free and easy-to-use online service to connect the community with all things crime and crime prevention – The WatchOut! project.